 Dealer’s bids are to be transmitted within the deadline described in the following “subscription calendar” to Bank of Italy, using the National Interbanking Network by 11:00 a.m. with the technical modalities indicated by Bank of Italy itself and well-known to the dealers.

 Bonds, allotted soon after the auction procedure is over, at the marginal price, that is the last price that can be accepted.
 If necessary requests at that price will be satisfied proportionately (pro quota apportionment) with the rounding needed.
-The allotment price and the cut-off one will be disseminated through press release, which will contain also the amount allocated to the Specialists in Government Bonds in the last three auctions.
+The allotment price and the cut-off one will be disseminated through press release.

 Authorized dealers will credit the relative amounts in the subscribers accounts without further charging them in respect to the allotment price.